epesave/academic-website/content/publication/2023-connectedness/index.md

 publication: "Working in Progress"
 publication_short: ""

-abstract: "We analyze connectedness and spillover effects among sovereigns, financial and non-financial institutions over time.
-By allowing for the presence of common and layer factors we can study the different effects of shocks to the entire network of firms, and shocks that are specific to a sector.
-Using the “named factor” normalization, it is even possible to study how connectedness responds over time to different types of shocks.  "
+abstract: "We estimate spillover effects among European sovereigns, financial and non-financial institutions over time.
+By allowing for the presence of common and layer factors, we can evaluate the different effects of shocks originating from common factors, layer factors and the idiosyncratic component.
+Our analysis allows us to visualize our findings using networks representing the entire grid of institutions and to study system-wide connectedness, cross-sectoral as well as cross-country connectedness.  "

 # Summary.
 An optional shortened abstract.
 summary: ""